h2tc-roboticsx/H2TC/README.md

 Each text entry inside the information panel represents:

     1. the status of the annotation: finished, unfinished or problematic
-    2. which hand used to throw at moment *throw*
+    2. which hand used to throw at the moment *throw*
-    3. the position of the thrower at moment *throw*
+    3. the position of the thrower at the moment *throw*
-    4. the position of the catcher at moment *throw*
+    4. the position of the catcher at the moment *throw*
-    5. the average flying speed of the thrown object
+    5. the average flying speed of the the thrown object
-    6. the vertical hand position of the thrower at moment *throw*
+    6. the vertical hand position of the thrower at the moment *throw*
-    7. the horizontal hand position of the thrower at moment *throw*
+    7. the horizontal hand position of the thrower at the moment *throw*
-    8. the vertical hand position of the catcher at moment *throw*
+    8. the vertical hand position of the catcher at the moment *throw*
-    9. the horizontal hand position of the catcher at moment *throw*
+    9. the horizontal hand position of the catcher at the moment *throw*
     10. the frame number and the timestamp of the moment *throw*
-    11. which hand used to catch at moment *catch (stable)*
+    11. which hand used to catch at the moment *catch (stable)*
-    12. the position of the catcher at moment *catch (touch)*
+    12. the position of the catcher at the moment *catch (touch)*
-    13. the vertical hand position of the catcher at moment *catch (stable)*
+    13. the vertical hand position of the catcher at the moment *catch (stable)*
-    14. the horizontal hand position of the catcher at moment *catch (stable)*
+    14. the horizontal hand position of the catcher at the moment *catch (stable)*
     15. the frame number and the timestamp of the moment *catch (touch)*
     16. the frame number and the timestamp of the moment *catch (stable)*